 Have a vivid imagination

-Meaning: the ability to imagine things easily.
+Meaning: the ability to imagine things with ease.

 Give the impression of

-Meaning: idea of what someone is like.
+Meaning: an idea of what someone is like.

 Good at keeping secrets